 - 1. EPRC members work with the EPRC Chair and the NARST board to develop Affiliations (through writing memoranda of understanding with potential Affiliates, communicating with the potential Affiliate's leadership, pursuing the completion of paperwork, etc.).
 EPRC members work to identify meaningful connections between NARST and the Affiliate organization(s), as appropriate for the type of Affiliation.
 This work is ongoing as needed. - 2.
 Participate in the evaluation of the International Science Education Recognition (ISER) event applications. - 3.
-EPRC members annually collaborate with members of the Policy Strand (15) to co-sponsor one or more relevant policy sessions/workshops at the annual meeting.
-The sponsored sessions are due approximately October 1.
+EPRC members annually collaborate with members of the Policy Strand (15) to cosponsor one or more relevant policy sessions/workshops at the annual meeting.
+The sponsored sessions are due approximately October 1. - 4.
+Policy Briefs: Procedure for generating and approving policy briefs - A. At the annual NARST meeting, EPRC policy sub-committee develops initial ideas for upcoming policy briefs. - B. During the summer, a survey is sent out to the NARST membership to rate and provide feedback on the proposed topics and to suggest additional topics. - C. The sub-committee uses the results from the survey to select highly rated items for development.
+D. EPRC committee members draft policy briefs with interested representatives of the NARST community two weeks before the NARST meeting to share with the entire EPRC. - E. NARST members will be invited to come to the EPRC meeting at NARST and discuss policy briefs that are currently under review. - F. During the NARST meeting, the EPRC will vote on any new policy briefs to either be approved as is, approved with revision or rejected.
+In addition, any new topics for future development will be determined during the meeting (see Step A). - G. Approved briefs will be posted on the NARST website stating that they had been approved by the NARST EPRC.